History of anime: Post-war environment

-In the post-war years, Japanese media was often influenced by the United States, leading some to define anime as any animation emanating from Japan after 1945.
+In the post-war years, Japanese media was often influenced by the United States, leading some to defining anime as any animation emanating from Japan after 1945.
 In fact, the term itself became more and more common around this time period.

 Anime and manga began to flourish in the 1940s and 1950s, with foreign films (and layouts by American cartoonists), influencing people such as Osamu Tezuka.

 In the 1950s, anime studios began appearing across Japan.
 Hiroshi Takahata bought a studio named Japan Animated Films in 1948, renaming it Tōei Dōga, with an ambition to become "the Disney of the East."
 While there, Takahata met other animators such as Yasuji Mori, who directed Doodling Kitty, in May 1957.
 However, for the Japanese public, it wasn't until the release of Panda and the Magic Serpent in October 1958 that Japan fully entered into world of professional animation.
 While animators began to experiment with their own styles, Tezuka Osamu began drawing shonen manga like Rob no Kishi (Knight of the Ribbon), which later became Princess Knight, trying to appeal to female readers, while also pioneering shoujo manga.